Sven-OleBittner/new_project/readme.md

 ## Usage

-Just download it and use my new project 😁.
+Just clone it and use this for your new projects 😁.

 ## Contributing